-During orientation week all the international students were taken on tours of both the Cape of Good Hope and Robben Island (where Nelson Mandela was held as a prisoner).
+During orientation week all the international students were taken on tours of the Cape of Good Hope and sometimes to Boulders Beach where the penguins live.
 These were both essential trips and I loved them both.

-Great things to see/do in Cape Town include hiking Table Mountain or taking the Cable Car up it, going to the Green Point Stadium market on Sundays for all your souvenirs, visiting Kirstenbosch Botanical Gardens, spending time at the beach at Camps Bay, walking the Waterfront, clubbing in downtown Cape Town, and volunteering or at least visiting one of the townships.
+Great things to see/do in Cape Town include hiking Table Mountain or taking the Cable Car up it, going to Greenmarket Square for all your souvenirs, visiting Kirstenbosch Botanical Gardens, spending time at the beach at Camps Bay, walking the Waterfront, clubbing in downtown Cape Town, and volunteering or at least visiting one of the townships.

 There's no need to carry your passport around.
 It's valuable on the black market and a pain to replace so just leave it at home in a safe spot.
-When traveling far from Cape Town (or to other countries obviously bring it).
-In Mozambique have it on you most of the time since the police there in general are pretty corrupt and may look for ways to give you a fine. \if you do have any troubles in Mozambique with the police and they're requesting a big fine (likely to be far more than what it should be after they hear your American accent), tell them to take you to the Embassy.
+When traveling far from Cape Town (or to other countries) obviously bring it.
+In Mozambique have it on you most of the time since the police there in general are pretty corrupt and may look for ways to give you a fine. if you do have any troubles in Mozambique with the police and they're requesting a big fine (likely to be far more than what it should be after they hear your American accent), tell them to take you to the Embassy.
 It is your right to be taken there, and will likely be too big of a hassle for the officer so they'll likely scratch the fine.